Azure-Samples/azure-ml-federated-learning/docs/provisioning/README.md

 ## Create internal silos

-These tutorials will let you create silos as a pair of compute and storage, optionally behinv a vnet with private endpoints.
+These tutorials will let you create silos as a pair of compute and storage, optionally behind a vnet with private endpoints.
 Use the button for convenience, but check the manual for more details.

 | Manual | Description |
 | :-- | :-- |